EvanDaley/react-rails-boilerplate/README.md

 ## Description

-This is a simple boilerplate react/rails app.
-This includes:
+This is a simple boilerplate react/rails app that includes:

-1. frontend project generated with `npx create-react-app frontend`
+1. A frontend project generated with `npx create-react-app frontend`
-2. backend project generated with `rails new backend`
+2. A backend project generated with `rails new backend`
-3. A simple docker-compose setup.
+3. A dead-simple docker-compose setup.

 Additionally, for convenience, I've installed **Tailwind** and stubbed out:
 - one controller